jeungkyle/wingsofthechorus/_posts/2017-05-27-conceptart1.md

   <img src="/wingsofthechorus/images/conceptart/ca1.png" width="65%" alt="image"/>
 </p>

 I knew I wanted to create a typical story of a boy and girl.
-All that remained was to flesh out their looks and personalities.
+But as stated in the homepage, they're also secret agents.
+An action-packed, slice-of-life, narrative directed by me.
+And it will be called,
+<p>Wings of the Chorus.</p>

 <h2>
   <p style="text-align:center;">